 Municipal water companies normally make sure that the water they supply is at a pH of about 7.
 This means that you probably don’t need to do a home pH test.

 However, if you notice some problems then you may want to double-check.
 For instance, if you see that your pipes and faucets have turned blue, white or red then you should probably raise the alarm.
 This is because this type of discoloration or a weird color of your tap water can be a sign of acidic corrosion by acidic water.
 If your pipes are corroded then they should be inspected by a qualified professional plumber and replaced if necessary.

 Before you call the plumber make sure you do a pH test to make sure you can provide them with the right information before they turn up.

 It is actually very easy and cheap to test the pH level of your drinking water at home.
 All you need is a home pH test kit and these come in many different types at different price points.

-Some of the best rated pH test products are test strips that check the water quality.
-Just dip the strip into a sample of your drinking water, wait a few minutes and then you will get an accurate pH measurement.
+Some of the best rated alkaline test products are test strips that check the water quality.
+Just dip the strip into a sample of your drinking water, wait a few minutes and then you will get an accurate measurement.

 PH Demo: Tyent Alkaline Water Ionizers vs Bottled Water Brands

 The Environmental Protection Agency (EPA) warns that drinking an excessive level of acidic water can be dangerous.
 This is because they say that water should have a pH of 6.5-8.5 in order to be within EPA standards.